 Avanafil (sold as Stendra®)

-There are also other medications available for ED that aren’t PDE5 inhibitors, such as the injectable medication, alprostadil.
+There are also other medications available for ED that aren’t PDE5 inhibitors, such as the injectable medication alprostadil.

-For men who can’t stay hard and find themselves wondering “why does my erection go away so fast?” sex can be an anxiety-inducing activity.
+For men who can’t stay hard and find themselves wondering, Why does my erection go away so fast?, sex can be an anxiety-inducing activity.
 But, chances are, it’s not where all of the problems lie.

 To get back on the road, remember the following:

-You should absolutely seek treatment, however, if it’s a constant and consistent issue in the bedroom.
+It’s completely normal to lose your erection during sex occasionally.
+However, you should seek treatment if it’s a constant and consistent issue in the bedroom.

 Hims & Hers has strict sourcing guidelines to ensure our content is accurate and current.
 We rely on peer-reviewed studies, academic research institutions, and medical associations.
 We strive to use primary sources and refrain from using tertiary references.
 See a mistake?
 Let us know at blog@forhims.com!